andremarcondesteixeira/TeixeiraSoftware.Finance.Currency/README.md

 Currency is a value type, i.e, a struct, with no public constructor, but simple, quick methods that return you the currency instance you want instead.

 ### Usage
-First, you need to import the class:
+First of all, import the namespace, for convenience:

 ``` c#
 using AndreMarcondesTeixeira;